JAIKUMAR2108/Warehouse-Inventory-Turnover-Analysis/README.md

 ## Technologies Used
 The project leverages the following technologies:
+- Modify the forecast period for longer-term projections.

-Python: Main programming language for data analysis.
+- Python: Main programming language for data analysis.
-Pandas & NumPy: Data manipulation and numerical operations.
+- Pandas & NumPy: Data manipulation and numerical operations.
-Matplotlib & Seaborn: Data visualization libraries used to create plots and charts.
+- Matplotlib & Seaborn: Data visualization libraries used to create plots and charts.
-scikit-learn: Machine learning library for clustering (KMeans) and forecasting (Linear Regression).
+- scikit-learn: Machine learning library for clustering (KMeans) and forecasting (Linear Regression).
-Jupyter Notebook: An interactive environment for running and documenting the analysis.
+- Jupyter Notebook: An interactive environment for running and documenting the analysis.

-## License

-This project is open-source and available under the MIT License.